josdem/blog-hugo/content/techtalk/algorithms/matrix_diagonal_difference.md

 **Input**

-Given a square matrix of size `$N x N$`, calculate the absolute difference between the sums of its diagonals.
+Given a square matrix of size `N x N`, calculate the absolute difference between the sums of its diagonals.

 **Output**